Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 Position of the Snorkel

 Just a first glance shows you that this mask takes a completely new approach to the full-face covering snorkel goggles you’ve seen in the past.
-The snorkel is integrated on the side and not the top, resembling the position where the snorkel is located with traditional snorkel goggles.
+The dry-top snorkel is integrated on the side of the snorkel mask and not the top, resembling the position where the snorkel is located on a traditional snorkel mask.

-Looking at it from a design, it makes a lot of sense.
-The air you breathe in and out can be funneled easier into the snorkel and doesn’t flow through the rest of the mask.
+Looking at it from the design perspective, it makes a lot of sense to position it on the side of the snorkel mask.
+The air you breathe in and out can be funneled easier into the snorkel and doesn’t flow through the rest of the snorkel mask.

 Ease of Breathing